Funding me

 I so want minimum support, then to rest, observe,

-and laugh like someone who is poor.
+and laugh like someone who is poor (be careful before judging)

 There are gradations of laughter – from poor to very rich.